Gamers-Oblige/EasyGameLobby/files/getting-started/first-steps.md

 ## Loading the Template

-If you imported the "Runtime/Templates" folder, locate the template scene at "Templates/Scenes".
+If you imported the "Runtime/Templates" folder, choose one of the available templates.
 Add the scene to your build settings and open it to see the lobby in action.
-(You may need to import the TextMesh Pro package to display texts correctly, if not already imported.
+(You may need to import the TextMesh Pro package to display texts correctly, if not imported already.
 Reload the scene after importing.)

+Create a new scene called "GameScene" and add it to the build, it's the default scene name to be loaded when starting a game on the lobby template, but you can change it in the [`GameStartManager`](../ui-scripts/components-and-prefabs/game-start-manager.md) script.

-The basics of the lobby should already be functional, allowing you to start testing immediately.
+The basics functions of the lobby should already be functional, allowing you to start developing your game immediately using Netcode for GameObjects.
 However, you may need to adjust [certain settings](template-settings-and-concepts.md) to ensure full compatibility with your project.